archivematica/archivematica-architectural-decisions/0006-use-bagit-to-package-transfers.md

 period of time, as is the case for SFU Archives and an increasing number of Archivematica users.

-The decision was made to convert transfers into self-describing BagIt packages that mirrored Archivematica's AIPs so that Archivematica's transfer backlog could be rebuilt in the event of a lost or destroyed pipeline.
-Wherever feasible, the transfer metadata used to restore a BagIt package from backlog is written to its METS file.
+The decision was made to convert the materials in transfer backlogs to mirror Archivematica's AIPs, namely to use the Bagit and METS standards to package and describe the transfer materials.
+As materials go through transfer processing, event and object information is written to the transfer METS file wherever feasible.
+Other relevant information is captured in a logs subdirectory in an IETF-compliant Bagit package.
+Functionality was then added in Archivematica release 1.10 to rebuild backlogs from these self-describing packages in the event of a lost or destroyed pipeline.

 ### Positive consequences

-* [e.g., improvement of quality attribute satisfaction, follow-up decisions required, …]
-* …
+Archivematica users that rely on transfer backlog for long-term storage of digital materials can now be assured that they can rebuild their backlogs from the transfer Bagit packages that Archivematica creates as of release 1.10.
+This significantly reduces the risk of loss of materials during the transfer backlog phase.

 ### Negative consequences

-* [e.g., compromising quality attribute, follow-up decisions required, …]
-* …
+Some major changes were introduced to the Archivematica codebase to enable it to restore from backlog using transfer Bagit packages.
+Previously, the information used to accomplish this was maintained primarily in the MCPServer database and ElasticSearch index.
+There is a risk that not all previous functionality to restore from backlog is fully enabled and that some regressions may have been introduced as a result of this architectural change.

 ## Links